-Sleep Apnea Treatment in Cary
+Sleep Apnea Treatment - Cary, NC

 Obstructive Sleep Apnea (OSA) is a sleep disorder that is characterized by the involuntary cessation of breathing (pauses in breathing) that occur while asleep.
 Roughly 25 million Americans are diagnosed with this potentially serious disorder while it is estimated an additional 80 percent of those with sleep apnea remain undiagnosed.
 Although there are various types of sleep apnea, obstructive sleep apnea is the most prevalent, which occurs when the throat muscles frequently relax and block the airway during sleep.
 As a result, a patient with sleep apnea can stop breathing hundreds of times per night with each cessation lasting anywhere from a few seconds to over a minute.
 To prevent the potentially dangerous complications of the sleep disorder, treatment for sleep apnea in Cary is vital.